 Questions?
 If you have any application questions please reach out to our team by phone at (575) 521-4794 for immediate assistance or email [email protected] for detailed inquiries.
-Since our application is housed on the AwardSpring platform if you are experiencing any technical difficulties please contact their customer service team at (888)-258-5628.

 The Dr. Robert Palmer Grant Fund is offering an opportunity for grants to assist non-profit organizations in improving outcomes in Luna County, NM.
 Your Community Foundation seeks to support both new and existing projects that demonstrate improvement in the well-being of Luna County residents; to support healthy environments where Luna County residents live, work, and play.
 The purpose of this funding is to provide non-profit support and demonstrate improved outcomes for Luna County residents as broadly defined by including one or more of the following causes:

 - Collaboration & Coalitions – May have a fiscal sponsor if needed

 The Dr. Robert Palmer Grant Fund is closed for 2021.

 The Wellness Fund Grant supports non-profit organizations in their efforts to improve maternal/child health and wellness outcomes in southern New Mexico.
 Non-profit organizations located in Doña Ana, Hidalgo, Grant, Lincoln, Luna, Otero and Sierra counties of New Mexico are encouraged to apply for funding.
 Maternal/child well-being is defined broadly and may include one or more of the following area focuses: